jdh7190/loolock-indexer/README.md

 The LooLockJS indexer is a NodeJS program that Bitcoin transactions containing a lockup script prefix, and adhere to the MAP protocol.

+The indexer requires an instance of [mysql](https://www.mysql.com/) running on the same machine the indexer runs on.

 ### Installation

 Clone this repository, then run the command: